JPCMarques/IFBCompanion_TwitchBot/README.md

 - `!bossVote start`

-    Starts a boss vote (only stream owner will be able to do this, mod support coming soon^T^M).
+    Starts a boss vote (only stream owner will be able to do this, mod support coming soon).

 - `!bossVote stop`

-    Wraps up a boss vote (only stream owner will be able to do this, mod support coming soon^T^M).
+    Wraps up a boss vote (only stream owner will be able to do this, mod support coming soon).

+- `!bossVote <bossName>`

+    Votes for a boss

+- `!ifbcompanion`

+    Links to this page